DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-01-14-improving-the-ability-to-browse-and-search-for-courses-round-1-user-research.md

 ### Technical limitations

-The testing used a prototype in which some features were not functionable and occasionally required the researcher to guide the participant.
+The testing used a prototype in which some features were not functional and occasionally required the researcher to guide the participant.

 ### Limited scope

 The sessions focused primarily on the Find homepage and filters so did not provide a comprehensive view of the entire user journey.

 ## Key insights